eshraongithub/global_sustainable_equity_fund_etl_and_time_series_forecasting/README.md

 - A 10 buisness days Time Series forecast.
 - Bollinger Bands (20 days).

-The required version of Python and associated packages are included in the "gsef_venv" virtual environment that can be found in the "envs" folder.
+The required version of Python and packages are included in the "gsef_venv" virtual environment that can be found in the "envs" folder.